Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_PT100.md

 On the first temperature daughterboard (ie closest to the mainboard), the terminal blocks labelled RTD1 and RTD2 will be the first and second temperature measurement channels respectively.
 If you stack two PT100 daughterboards, the terminal blocks labelled RTD1 and RTD2 on the upper board will be the third and fourth temperature measurement channels.

+PT100 temperature sensors can be wired in either a 2-wire or 4-wire configuration.
+3-wire PT100 sensors are also available, but these will need to be wired as a 2-wire, or an extra wire added to be wired in 4-wire.

+2-wire connections have the advantage of wiring simplicity.
+4-wire connections have the advantage of greater accuracy; the extra wires compensate for the resistance drop in the wires, making readings more accurate.
+4-wire does not improve resistance to interference; better approaches to reduce noise include twisted wiring, isolation from noise sources, shielded wiring, better grounding of components etc.

 ## Tabs {.tabset}

 ### To connect a 2-wire PT100 sensor